Google UX Design Certificate Project 2

 User Pain Points

-Some people never managed their finances and don’t now how to do this.
+Many people never managed their finances and don’t now how to do this

 manual money management